-The half life of AFP of five to seven days can be used to evaluate the treatment, as values which decline over a period of 25 to 30 days following treatment, indicate effective therapy.
+AFP has a half-life of five to seven days, meaning it can be used to evaluate treatment, as values which decline over a period of 25 to 30 days following treatment, indicate effective therapy.

 AFP values may elevate immediately post treatment due to breakdown of tumour cells, but then decline thereafter.

-Levels of AFP should be measured pre-orchiectomy (removal of the testis) to help establish a diagnosis and baseline levels for treatment and are valuable for staging and prognosis.
+Levels of AFP should be measured pre-orchiectomy (removal of the testis) to help establish baseline levels for treatment and are valuable for staging and prognosis.

 Other markers such as beta-hCG and LD can also be measured.

 If you have chronic hepatitis or of the liver, your doctor may request AFP tests to detect hepatocellular carcinoma (HCC, a type of liver cancer).

 Raised levels of AFP may be present in patients with pre-existing liver diseases, such as cirrhosis, acute or chronic hepatitis.
 Any unexplained large elevation of AFP in these patients should raise concerns.